ImeshaDilshani/Airline-Reservation-Management-System/README.md

 - [Jathurscan](https://github.com/jathurscan99)

 ## Feedback

-If you have any feedback, please reach out to us at imeshadilshani212@gmail.com
+Thank you for using the Airline Reservation Management System!
+If you have any questions or feedback, please reach out to us at imeshadilshani212@gmail.com